terry06890/chrona/backend/hist_data/README.md

     -   `start*` and `end*` specify start and end dates.
         `start_upper`, `end`, and `end_upper`, are optional.
         If `start_upper` is present, it and `start` denote an uncertain range of start times.
-        Similarly for 'end' and 'end_upper'.
+        Similarly for `end` and `end_upper`.
     -   `fmt` indicates format info for `start`, `start_upper`, `end`, and `end_upper`.
         -   If 0, they denote a number of years AD (if positive) or BC (if negative).
         -   If 1, they denote a Julian date number.
             This allows simple comparison of events with day-level precision, but only goes back to 4713 BC.
         -   If 2, same as 1, but with a preference for display using the Julian calendar, not the Gregorian calendar.
             For example, William Shakespeare's birth appears 'preferably Julian', but Samuel Johnson's does not.
-        -   If 3, same as 2, but where 'start' and 'start_upper' are 'preferably Julian'.
+        -   If 3, same as 2, but where only `start` and `start_upper` are 'preferably Julian'.
             For example, Galileo Galilei's birth date appears 'preferably Julian', but his death date does not.
 -   `pop`: <br>
     Format: `id INT PRIMARY KEY, pop INT` <br>
-    Associates each event with a popularity measure (currently an average monthly viewcount)
+    Associates each event with a popularity measure (currently an average monthly viewcount).
 -   `dist`: <br>
     Format: `scale INT, unit INT, count INT, PRIMARY KEY (scale, unit)` <br>
-    Maps scale units to counts of events in them.
+    For each scale, maps its units to event counts.
+    For example, on the monthly scale, the unit for Jan 2010 might have 10 events.
 -   `event_disp`: <br>
     Format: `id INT, scale INT, unit INT, PRIMARY KEY (id, scale)` <br>
     Maps events to scales+units they are 'displayable' on (used to make displayed events more uniform across time).
--   `img_dist`: <br>
-    Like `dist`, but only counts events with images.
--   `img_disp`: <br>
-    Like `events_disp`, but only counts events with images.
 -   `images`: <br>
     Format: `id INT PRIMARY KEY, url TEXT, license TEXT, artist TEXT, credit TEXT` <br>
-    Holds metadata for available images
+    Holds metadata for available images.
 -   `event_imgs`: <br>
     Format: `id INT PRIMARY KEY, img_id INT` <br>
-    Assocates events with images
+    Assocates events with images.
 -   `descs`: <br>
     Format: `id INT PRIMARY KEY, wiki_id INT, desc TEXT` <br>
     Associates an event's enwiki title with a short description.
+-   `img_dist`: <br>
+    Like `dist`, but only counts events with images.
+-   `img_disp`: <br>
+    Like `events_disp`, but only counts events with images.

 # Generating the Database